columbia-it/django-jsonapi-training/docs/rest.md

 The HTTP `Accept` header lists what (prioritized) content types the requestor will accept.
-We'll keep it simple and only accept one response type: `Accept: application/json`
+We'll keep it simple and only accept one response type: `Accept: application/vnd.api+json` in the demo app.

 The HTTP Content-Type header specifies the format of the response:
-`Content-type: application/json`
+`Content-type: application/vnd.api+json`

 ### Authentication and Authorization